ml-tooling/ml-workspace/README.md

 By default, the workspace container has no resource constraints and can use as much of a given resource as the host’s kernel scheduler allows.
 Docker provides ways to control how much memory, or CPU a container can use, by setting runtime configuration flags of the docker run command.

+> _The workspace requires atleast 2 CPUs and 500MB to run stable and be usable._

 <details>
 <summary>Details (click to expand...)</summary>